 - Lower latency due to improve drivers and increased queues (and queue sizes)

-- Lower CPU used to handler larger number of I/Os (more CPU available for useful work)
+- Lower CPU used to handle larger number of I/Os (more CPU available for useful work)

 - Higher I/O activity rates (IOPs) to boost productivity unlock value of fast flash and NVM